marijnh/Eloquent-JavaScript/12_language.md

 Building your own ((programming language)) is surprisingly easy (as long as you do not aim too high) and very enlightening.

-The main thing I want to show in this chapter is that there is no ((magic)) involved in building your own language.
+The main thing I want to show in this chapter is that there is no ((magic)) involved in building a programming language.
 I've often felt that some human inventions were so immensely clever and complicated that I'd never be able to understand them.
 But with a little reading and experimenting, they often turn out to be quite mundane.

 {{index "Egg language", [abstraction, "in Egg"]}}